-- ▼ The revenue required for capital investment over the determination period.
+- The revenue required for operating expenditure over the determination period, including the forecast efficient operating and maintenance costs plus an allowance for working capital. - The revenue required for capital investment over the determination period.
 This comprises two building blocks: - an allowance for a return on the Council's water, sewerage and stormwater drainage assets - an allowance for a return of assets (depreciation).